-- additional funds are also impacted by partnering provincial co-funders rules for eligibility, which will be evaluated on a case-by-case basis. - All CBITN funding will be issued through the academic institution of the awardee.
+All CBITN funding will be issued through the academic institution of the awardee.
 As such, the timing of when monies are distributed is not in the control of CBITN.

-In all cases, it is expected that the supervisor contributes to the applicant's funding in the amount required to meet any minimum stipend rules at their institution.
-This award may be combined with other awards as an incentive, up to a combined maximum stipend allowed by the institution and/or partnering co-funders and/or the funding conditions of current awards previously obtained by the applicant.
+In all cases, if applicable, it is expected that the supervisor contributes to the applicant's funding in the amount required to meet any minimum stipend rules at their institution.
+This award may be combined with other awards (with the exception of federal, provincial, or equivalent awards, as detailed above) as an incentive, up to a combined maximum stipend allowed by the institution and/or partnering co-funders and/or the funding conditions of current awards previously obtained by the applicant.